driebit/mod_elasticsearch2/README.md

    This config key defaults to `true`.

  * `mod_elasticsearch2.default_operator`  The default text operator for words in a query string.
    This is either AND or OR.
-Defaults to 'AND'.
+Defaults to 'OR'.

  * `mod_elasticsearch2.no_automatic_wildcard` Automatically add wildcards to the words in a text search string.
 The rewrites `"The quick fox"` to `((the | the*) (quick | quick*) (fox | fox*)) | "the quick fox"`  Defaults to `true`.